-The responsible authorities of the two zones of Jerusalem shall ensure, in their respective zones, the observance of human rights and fundamental freedoms, in particular freedom of worship and freedom of education, as set forth in the Universal Declaration of Human Rights approved by the General Assembly on 10 December 1948 "as a common standard of achievement for all peoples and all nations".
-Should the United Nations Commissioner consider that the responsible authorities of either of the two zones are failing to comply with these obligations, he shall refer the natter to the International Tribunal for decision or, if necessary, bring the matter before an appropriate organ of the United Nations.
+The responsible authorities of the two zones of Jerusalem shall, in administering their respective zones, in particular as regards freedom of worship and freedom of education, be guided by the principles and standards set forth in the Universal Declaration of Human Rights approved by the General Assembly on 10 December 1948 "as a common standard of achievement for all peoples and all nations".
+Should the United Nations Commissioner consider that the responsible authorities of the two zones in Jerusalem are failing to comply with these obligations, he shall bring the matter to the attention of the International Tribunal in an appropriate preceding or, if necessary, bring the matter before an appropriate organ of the United Nations.